 When starting a Spring Batch job asynchronously (for example, by using the Job Launching Gateway), a JobExecution instance is returned.
-Thus, JobExecution.getJobId() can be used to continuously poll for status updates by retrieving updated instances of the JobExecution from the JobExecution by using the JobExplorer.
+Thus, JobExecution.getJobId() can be used to continuously poll for status updates by retrieving updated instances of the JobExecution from the JobExplorer.
 However, this is considered sub-optimal, and an event-driven approach should be preferred.